 To be an enthusiastic Prince fan is to find yourself wondering what might have been.
 Having one of the most prolific musicians of all time working under the restrictions of a label reluctant to release too much material into what they only saw as a market meant that a great deal of music would be relegated to the proverbial cutting room floor.
 Some songs would emerge as B-sides, others would be given to other artists in his orbit, but most would be relegated to Prince’s infamous Vault, with a fraction off the material having since been leaked by various sources.

 As an exercise in exploring these alternate realities, I went through his albums from Purple Rain to Sign of the Times and reassembled them using various b-sides, bootlegs, and alternate versions.
+My versions of Around the World and Parade can be found on my Mixcloud page.
 May U Live 2 See the Dawn.

 The importance of timing in music relates to more than just tempo.
 For certain artists there seems to be a moment where the world conspires to create an opening for them to take their shot.
 The rare opportunity to make an album and integrated feature film came at a time when Prince somehow combined the freshness of a new discovery with the pedigree of an industry veterin.
 Purple Rain was the result of an artist looking over the event horizon of popular music and seeming to see everything at once.
 The album shifts effortlessly between styles and genres, between radio-friendly accessibility and brash experimentation, and yet you’d struggle to find an album with a more cohesive sound.

 This reconception of Purple Rain restores the uncut singles and alternate versions of the album tracks against previously unreleased material like “G-Spot”, which was originally considered in-place of “Darling Nikki”, and “Electric Intercourse”, the epic ballad that acted as a placeholder for “Purple Rain”.